Contributing to Apache Camel

 Submitting your contribution

 We gladly accept patches if you can find ways to improve, tune, or fix Camel in some way.
 Make sure you have followed the steps and guidelines outlined in this document.
 For larger changes, make sure that you have discussed them on the developer’s mailing list or in the Jira issue tracker before hand.
 To get the best response from the team, make sure that the reasoning behind the contribution you wish to make is clear: outline the problem and explain your solution for it.
 Describe any changes you have made for which you are unaware or unsure of any consequences or side effects.

 Be mindful of the source checks, formatting and the structure of the git commit message we abide by.
 In particular, if there is a JIRA issue, reference it in the first line of your commit message, for example:

 CAMEL-9999: Some message goes here

-Most IDEs can create nice patches now very easily. e.g. in Eclipse just right click on a file/directory and select Team -> Create Patch.
-Then just save the patch as a file and attach it to the corresponding issue on our JIRA issue tracker.
-If you’re a command line person try the following to create the patch
+Most IDEs can create nice patches now very easily. e.g., on Eclipse, right-click on a file/directory, and select Team -> Create Patch.
+Then save the patch as a file and attach it to the corresponding JIRA issue.
+If you prefer working on the command-line, try the following to create the patch:

 diff -u Main.java.orig Main.java >> patchfile.txt